Potting soil: Different mixes for different uses

 The growth medium should be adapted to each plant's (and growth stage's) preference for aeration, drainage, nutrition, and pH.

 For seed starting, a "germination mix" is typically light-weight and suitable for starting small-seeded plants.
 A "seed starting" mix is suitable for larger seeded crops.
 Following early growth, most plants prefer a potting mix that is more well-draining.

 Cacti and succulents require sharp drainage, thus requiring a much larger percentage of perlite or sand.
 Carnivorous plants, such as the Venus flytrap and the pitcher plant, prefer the nutrient-poor, acidic soils common to bogs and fens, while water-based plants thrive in a heavier topsoil mix.

+Potting soil and other soilless growing media are commonly used for propagating plants from stem cuttings.
+Cuttings generally develop better root systems when rooted in a soil-less potting mix than when propagated in water.
+Suitable media include perlite, vermiculite, sand and sphagnum moss.
+Cuttings are inserted into pre-moistened medium and kept moist while rooting, with high humidity maintained to encourage root development.

 Sterilization

-Commercially available potting soil is sterilized, in order to avoid the spread of weeds and plant-borne diseases.
+Commercially available potting soil is usually sterilized, in order to avoid the spread of weeds and plant diseases.

-As with garden soil, potting soil can attract insects.
-For example, the fungus gnat is often found around houseplants because it lays eggs in moist potting soil.

-Infections of Legionnaires' disease due to potting mix have been reported in Australia, New Zealand, the Netherlands, the United States, and Japan.
+Legionnaires' disease outbreaks due to potting mix have been reported in Australia, New Zealand, the Netherlands, the United States, and Japan.